Isa-khan/Packet-Analyzer/README.md

 packet_analyzer.py
 ```

 # Features
-Ethernet Frame Analysis
-The script decodes Ethernet frames and displays the following information for each received frame:

-Destination MAC address
-Source MAC address
-Ethernet protocol
-IPv4 Packet Analysis
-If the Ethernet frame contains an IPv4 packet, the script will extract and display the following IPv4 information:

-Version
-Header length
-Time to Live (TTL)
-Protocol
-Source IP address
-Destination IP address
-ICMP Packet Analysis
-If the Ethernet frame contains an ICMP packet, the script will extract and display the following ICMP information:

-ICMP type
-ICMP code
-Checksum
-TCP Segment Analysis
-If the Ethernet frame contains a TCP segment, the script will extract and display the following TCP information:

-Source port
-Destination port
-Sequence number
-Acknowledgment number
-TCP flags (URG, ACK, PSH, RST, SYN, FIN)
-UDP Segment Analysis
-If the Ethernet frame contains a UDP segment, the script will extract and display the following UDP information:

-Source port
-Destination port
-Size
-Customization
-You can modify the script to perform additional analysis or to suit your specific needs.
-For example, you can add more detailed packet processing or logging functionality.

-Disclaimer
-This script is intended for educational purposes and basic network analysis.
-Please use it responsibly and in compliance with all applicable laws and regulations.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Author
-[Your Name]
-If you find this project useful or have any suggestions for improvements, please feel free to contribute or provide feedback.

-Happy packet analyzing! 🕵️‍♂️🔍
+## Ethernet Frame Analysis

+The script provides detailed analysis of Ethernet frames, offering the following information for each received frame:

+- Destination MAC address
+- Source MAC address
+- Ethernet protocol

+## IPv4 Packet Analysis

+If the Ethernet frame contains an IPv4 packet, the script extracts and presents the following IPv4 details:

+- Version
+- Header length
+- Time to Live (TTL)
+- Protocol
+- Source IP address
+- Destination IP address

+## ICMP Packet Analysis

+In the case of an ICMP packet within the Ethernet frame, the script extracts and displays the following ICMP attributes:

+- ICMP type
+- ICMP code
+- Checksum

+## TCP Segment Analysis

+For Ethernet frames containing a TCP segment, the script provides in-depth TCP analysis, including:

+- Source port
+- Destination port
+- Sequence number
+- Acknowledgment number
+- TCP flags (URG, ACK, PSH, RST, SYN, FIN)

+## UDP Segment Analysis

+When the Ethernet frame includes a UDP segment, the script extracts and reveals the following UDP details:

+- Source port
+- Destination port
+- Size

+## Customization

+Feel free to customize the script to suit your specific needs.
+You can add additional analysis or enhance packet processing and logging functionality as required.

+## Disclaimer

+This script is intended solely for educational purposes and basic network analysis.
+Please use it responsibly and ensure compliance with all applicable laws and regulations.

+## License

+This project is open-source and licensed under the MIT License.
+Refer to the LICENSE file for detailed licensing information.

+## Author

+This project was authored by Isa Khan.
+If you find this project useful or have any suggestions for improvements, please don't hesitate to contribute or provide feedback.

+Enjoy exploring and analyzing packets! 🕵️‍♂️🔍